 The person who holds a Certified Coding Specialist (CCS) certification will have shown that he/she has specialty skills in the classification of patient records data, usually in a hospital environment.
 You must have the knowledge to assign specific numeric codes to each one of the procedures performed by medical personnel.
 That means you need to be proficient in using the ICD-10-CM coding system, as well as applying it to your work processes.

-The individual who earns a Certified Coding Specialist-Physician-based (CCS-P) certification will be proficient in applying learned skills to a physician’s office setting.
+The individual who earns a Certified Coding Specialist-Physician-based (CCS-P) certification will be proficient in applying learned skills to a physician’s office, or similar medical office administration setting.
 To achieve this certification, you must have a considerable knowledge of all the numeric codes used in medical billing, and how they relate to specific procedures which are performed.

 This requires a deep knowledge of and proficiency using the HCPCS Level II and ICD-10-CM coding systems.
 A successful candidate for this certification must also be adept at documenting health information, as well as maintaining data integrity.

 There are several options for medical billing and coding certification.
 Some of the programs focus on online diploma formats and require different levels of education.
 Some programs are accredited, while others are not.
 A degree from a local college may be sufficient to get a certification.
 The AAPC recommends that students find employment after passing the certification exam.
 A diploma from an online college may allow a student to incorporate their education into their busy schedule.